redeclipse/oldsvnre/readme.txt

 = Red Eclipse =

 * A Free, Casual Arena Shooter; released as Open Source
-* Available for Windows, GNU/Linux, BSD, and OSX
+* Available for Windows, GNU/Linux, BSD, and OS X
 * Parkour, impulse boosts, dashing, and other tricks
 * Favourite gamemodes with an array of mutators and variables
 * Builtin editor lets you create your own maps cooperatively online